-In July 2015, we purchased ANDAs for 22 previously marketed generic drug products from Teva for \$25.0 million in cash and a percentage of future gross profits from product sales.
-We accounted for this transaction as an asset purchase.
+On December 26, 2013, we entered into an agreement to purchase ANDAs to produce 31 previously marketed generic drug products from Teva for \$12.5 million in cash and a percentage of future gross profits from product sales.
+On January 2, 2014, we paid the first installment of \$8.5 million to Teva and we paid the \$4.0 million balance on March 6, 2014.
 The ANDAs are being amortized in full over their estimated useful lives of 10 years.

-Acquisition of Product Rights
+Acquisition of New Drug Applications and Product Rights